sartaj/inject.js/README.md

 inject.js (0.0.1)
 =========

-**NOTE: This module is currently in development and not ready for production.**

 Simple and small library client-side browser library to inject resources into DOM at any time.

 ## API